globalizejs/globalize/README.md

 </p>
 <p>
-When more specific control is needed over the formatting, you may use any format you wish by specifing the following custom tokens:
+When more specific control is needed over the formatting, you may use any format you wish by specifying the following custom tokens:
 <table>
 <tr>
    <th>Token</th>